 Middle East Toxic Wars

-Organized by Narges Bajoghli, Postdoctoral Research Associate in International Affairs, Watson Institute.
+Organized by Narges Bajoghli, Postdoctoral Research Associate in International Affairs, Watson Institute for International and Public Affairs in collaboration with Middle East Studies.
 This is Middle East Studies’ fifth Engaged Scholarship Conference.

 The Middle East has been ground zero for the major chemical attacks of the past 40 years.
 From the Iran-Iraq War (1980-88), to the Persian Gulf War (1991), to the Syrian Civil War (2011-present), countless civilians and soldiers have been exposed to chemical agents and hundreds of thousands of survivors live with the long-term consequences of these bombs.
 Yet, there has been limited scholarly and public work about chemical warfare and the traces it leaves behind in the region: from its illicit international trade, to the lives of survivors post-exposure, to the environmental disasters these bombs unleash.